 Peer Support Groups

-Lead by an experienced facilitator, groups of individuals living with dementia and/or care partners connect in a group setting.
+Led by an experienced facilitator, groups of individuals living with dementia and/or care partners connect in a group setting.
 Usually held monthly, participants support and learn from each other.
-These are done virtually and when possible, in person.
+Offered in-person and virtually.

 Connecting to the Right Services